-Students access resources for orientation and training through program and course specific Canvas resources, department resources on Canvas (Clinical Education Resource Archives (CERA) and the EXXAT .com database.
-Information includes, Information regarding the Professional organization pertaining to student experiences in the clinic, clinical site information and contact personnel, feedback from previous students, Instructions and guidelines on preparation for the clinical environment, including instructions for use of the CPI, as well as assignments to be completed while on the clinical experience.
-Instructions for use of these resources are presented to the students during Orientation to Clinical Education sessions and is provided during the clinical orientation classes by the DCE and support staff.
+Students access resources for orientation and training through program and course-specific Canvas courses, department resources on Canvas (Clinical Education Resource Archives (CERA), and the EXXAT.com database.
+Information regarding aspects of the professional organization (APTA) as it relates to student experiences in the clinic, clinical site information and contact personnel, feedback from previous students, Instructions and guidelines on preparation for the clinical environment, instructions for use of the CPI, as well as assignments to be completed while on the clinical experience are accessed on these sites.
+Instructions for use of these resources are presented to the students during Orientation to Clinical Education sessions by the DCE and support staff.

-Students have access to view their rotation placement process using the web application: EXXAT.com where they can follow-up on special request statuses, on-boarding checklists and rotation placement details.
+Students have access to view their rotation placement process using the web application: EXXAT.com.